the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_2_RestingStateNetworks.rst

 scripting tutorial <https://nbviewer.thevirtualbrain.org/url/docs.thevirtualbrain.org/tutorials/tutorial_s5_ModelingRestingStateNetworks.ipynb>`_.

-All of the model configurations and data shown in the following are available as a TVB project in the RestingStateNetworks.zip file in the `TVB sharing area
-<http://www.thevirtualbrain.org/tvb/zwei/client-area/public>`_.
-We will only go
-through the necessary steps required to reproduce these simulations, along with the relevant outline.
+All of the model configurations and data shown in the following are available as a TVB project in the RestingStateNetworks.zip file in the `TVB dataset repo <https://zenodo.org/record/4263723>`_.
+We will only go through the necessary steps required to reproduce these simulations, along with the relevant outline.
 You can always start over, click along and/or try to change parameters.
 We will use the default subject connectivity matrix and